Under Colorado’s product liability laws a person or company who:

 Most personal injury cases use a negligence standard when it comes to proving liability on the part of the defendant.2

-With products liability lawsuits, a strict liability standard is imposed.
+With products liability lawsuits, a strict liability rather than a negligence standard is imposed.
 Strict liability means:

 - an injured party does not have to prove